This page describes CAAPR, the Combined

 øv Dø pLanît$.

-The rest of this page uses certain
+The rest of this page uses certain notations to add

 precision to the discussion.
-English words, used as examples,
+English words, used as

-enclosed in angle brackets, like <this>.
-CAAPR
+examples, are enclosed in angle brackets, like <this>.

-«Di's».
-Individual CAAPR symbols or
+like «Di's».
+Individual CAAPR symbols or symbol sequences

 are enclosed in apostrophes, like 'sO'.
 Sampa phonemic